 An Economics, Politics and International Relations degree at Royal Holloway will equip you with an enviable range of transferable skills which combined with the knowledge gained, will make you highly employable.
 It can lead to a broad range of careers in both the private and public sectors and also for professional training in areas such as law, accountancy and management.

 We will help students to recognise their own strengths, skills and abilities so that they can make strong applications for their chosen job or further study.

-- Our graduates are highly employable; 93% of Politics graduates and 85% of Economics graduates achieved either full time employment or further study within six months of graduation (Unistats 2015).
+- Our graduates are highly employable; 9)% of graduates achieved either full time employment or further study within six months

 Our outstanding record of success for work and further study puts Royal Holloway in the top 10 for graduate career prospects (Complete University Guide, 2015).
 It goes to show that our degree programmes not only promote academic achievement but also the means to hone the life-skills necessary to excel, post-graduation.

 Choosing to include a politics based degree into your studies at Royal Holloway provides you with a wide range of important transferable skills, enabling you to approach problems in a rigorous, analytical and critical way and to communicate clearly and concisely in both speech and writing.
 Our graduates leave us with skills and knowledge that not only makes them attractive to employers in a broad spectrum of careers, but prepares them for further advanced study and research.

 Home and EU students tuition fee per year*: £9250